Last summer we had a twilight meeting all about Alliums at High Meadows Farm on July 12th, 2018.

 High Meadows farm is a 65 Acre organic, diversified vegetable farm of rolling hills, fertile soils, surrounded by oak and maple woodlands.
 Situated just a short drive from the center of Putney, VT, it is Vermont’s oldest certified organic Farm.
 Howard Prussack and his team have been providing the community and greater New England with premium organic vegetables and potted plant plants since 1979.

-A video recording of this event was captured and can be seen here, so you can virtually attend the meeting and hear much of the discussion about garlic and onions.
+A video recording of this event was captured and can be seen here in this YouTube playlist, so you can virtually attend the meeting and hear much of the discussion about garlic and onions.